 Fiber Inspection Scope

 The tools on this page are primarily used for inspecting fiber optic ends and other optics.
 A fiber inspection scope is used to examine the polished end of a terminated fiber.
 The scope illuminates and magnifies the fiber tip so scratches and other defects can be seen.
 An SMA connector height gauge provides a way to accurately measure the length of an SMA905 connector, which is important in SMA to SMA coupling.
 Our premium eye loupes with 6X or 10X magnification are ideal for use in quality control departments.
-We also offer a head-worn magnifier, an inspection mirror, and a scratch-dig paddle.
+We also offer a head-worn magnifier, and an inspection mirror.

 Click to Enlarge